 Milstein Modules are super simple, but it took three years of my work with thousands of bottles to get there.

-The story begins in the Northern, Philippines, in a small indigenous village where I was stranded for four years.
+The story begins in the Northern Philippines, in a small indigenous village where I was stranded for four years.
 In the Philippines, people like to drink gin.
 Like… A LOT.
 In these remote villages, there is simply was no way to dispose of the empty bottles.
 They pile up.
 Often, you’ll find piles of hundreds, even thousands of the bottles tucked in trash piles, under people’s houses, and stashed in forests.

 I remember staring at the first one we made together, and thinking to myself, this is so beautiful and so use-full, people are going to love this!

 The first furniture we made with glass bottles.
 The gin bottles in the Philippines are absolutely perfect for building stuff like this– the bottles are basically square and fit together easily.
-The outputs that you make with them are similarily square and rectangular.
+The outputs that you make with them are similarly square and rectangular.
 Later we began to make them with Ecobricks (plastic bottles packed with plastic waste).
 As the Ecobrick phenomenon has spread around South East Asia, so too has my invention spread, with this being one of the most practical ecobrick outputs.

 Making it Modular